 Recording Updates & Palm Beach Co Requirements

-Update for all recording jurisdictions in the state of Florida:
+Updates for all recording jurisdictions in the state of Florida:

 1/1/2024 – Due to recent legislative changes, certain documents recorded into the Official Records in counties across Florida will now be required to include the postal address of each witness.
 These upcoming changes, which can be found in Fla.
 Statute 695.26, will affect recording requirements statewide.
 Beginning on January 1, 2024, the Clerk’s Office will not be able to accept affected documents submitted for recording without the required witness address information.